Celebrating Our 34rd Year - 1981-2015 - Our 18th Year on the Web - 1997-2015

 Although we have a page at our web site about ants, there is so much interest in Carpenter Ants that it was necessary to add this page.

-Carpenter Ants are often referred to as "black ants" or "big black ants" although some species are not black.
-Many people think of carpenter ants as being large.
+Carpenter Ants are often referred to as "black ants" or "big black ants" although some species are not black and they are not always large.
 In reality, there are thirty possible sizes for carpenter ants.
 Larger ants indicate a more mature colony: one that has been located in the same area for some time.

 Ant vs. Termite